No matter what the mode of transport is, somebody will always want to be the fastest. Naturally, this also goes for trucks.

 Trucks are built for power and endurance and not for speed.
-And in most countries they aren’t allowed to go very fast, for obvious reasons.
+And in most countries, they aren’t allowed to go very fast, for obvious reasons.
 Speed limits vary per country.
-In the Netherlands, where I live, the maximum speed for a truck is 80 km/h (almost 50 miles/h).
+In the Netherlands, where I live, the truck’s maximum speed is 80 km/h (almost 50 miles/h).
 I’ve listed the countries with the highest maximum truck speeds below (source: Wikipedia):

 - 120 km/h – Kuwait

 - 100 km/h – United Arab Emirates, Panama, Laos, Morocco, Portugal, Germany, Chile

 Easy Goings in Most of Europe and the US